andreaskaris/blog/docs/openshift/ocp-custom-release-image.md

 ### Using custom container image for a specific component / operator

-The following example builds a custom `baremteal-runtimecfg` image and deploys it with `openshift-install` via a custom release image.
+The following example builds a custom `baremetal-runtimecfg` image and deploys it with `openshift-install` via a custom release image.

 ### Prerequisite: quay.io repositories

 I created 2 repositories for this example:
-a) Custom component image: quay.io/akaris/baremetal-runtimecfg
+* Custom component image: quay.io/akaris/baremetal-runtimecfg
-b) Custom release image locatio: quay.io/akaris/ocp-release
+* Custom release image locatio: quay.io/akaris/ocp-release

 ### Prerequsiste: log into all registries